Our program will immerse you in Russian culture, language and literature. You'll love

 available in the NGO sphere, in science, business, trade and journalism, to name but

 a few."
-USC Russian Program graduates have found exciting employment in government
+UofSC Russian Program graduates have found exciting employment in government

 service, business, the Peace Corps, teaching English in Vladimir and Tomsk, and working